alinamiretai/admitto/README.md

 # Admitto

-A machine-checked safety shield for AI-generated GPU kernels.
+A construction for **verified safety shields** for AI systems.

-Admitto wraps an untrusted code generator (an LLM, an RL policy, any process that emits Triton kernels) in a verified gate.
-Every proposed kernel is checked against a specification before it enters the pipeline; only kernels *proven* to compute the spec are admitted.
-The central theorem, `shield_sound`, establishes by induction that for **any** sequence of kernels the generator emits, every installed kernel provably meets its spec — and the generator is universally quantified out, so the guarantee does not depend on its behavior or capability.
+Admitto wraps an untrusted AI component — a code generator, an agent — in a **sound, machine-checked gate** composed with a **mechanized safety induction**.
+The gate admits only actions proven to satisfy a specification; the induction proves that across *any* sequence of actions the AI proposes, the system stays safe.
+The AI is universally quantified out of every theorem: the guarantee does not depend on its behavior or capability.

-## The idea

-Testing a generated kernel (e.g. `torch.allclose` against a reference) samples inputs within a tolerance.
-Against a generator *optimizing to pass the test*, the tolerance is an attack surface — a kernel can compute different arithmetic that stays within tolerance on the sampled inputs.
-Admitto's gate is a sound equivalence check: it accepts a kernel only if it provably computes the specification for all inputs.
-There is no tolerance to exploit and no sampling to overfit.
-The gate's guarantee is a theorem, so it does not degrade as the generator gets more capable.

-## What is proven

-The trusted base is Lean's kernel plus three standard axioms — nothing more:
+Every theorem below is checked by Lean's kernel with a trusted base of only standard axioms (`propext`, `Classical.choice`, `Quot.sound`) — no `sorry`, no `native_decide`.

-    #print axioms Admitto.shield_sound
-    → [propext, Classical.choice, Quot.sound]

-No `sorry`, no `native_decide`.
-The shield is exactly as trustworthy as the verified gate beneath it, which is exactly as trustworthy as Lean itself.

-### Structure

-- `admit`                — the gate: a machine-checked equivalence checker (`Trident.checkVectorAdd`, sound by `checkVectorAdd_sound`).
+## The construction

+A shield is three parts:

+- **gate** — a decidable predicate `admit` that is *sound*: `admit action = true` implies the action satisfies the spec.
+Sound gates do not degrade as the AI gets more capable, because the guarantee is a theorem, not a classifier.
-- `Safe`                 — the invariant: every installed kernel was admitted.
+- **invariant** `Safe` — the property preserved across the system's lifetime.
-- `step_preserves_safe`  — the inductive step: whatever the generator proposes, the gate keeps the pipeline `Safe`.
-- `shield_sound`         — the main theorem: for any sequence of proposals, starting `Safe`, the pipeline stays `Safe`.
+- **induction** — a proof that starting `Safe`, gating every action with `admit` keeps the system `Safe` for any sequence of proposals.

+The induction is generic over the gate.
+Each domain supplies a gate; the safety proof is reused.
+Admitto demonstrates this across two domains and four gates.

+## Instances

+### 1. AI-generated GPU kernels — `Admitto/Envelope.lean`

+An untrusted generator proposes Triton kernels.
+The gate is a machine-checked equivalence checker (`checkVectorAdd`, sound by `checkVectorAdd_sound`): it admits a kernel only if it *provably* computes vector-add for all inputs — no testing, no tolerance, no sampling. `shield_sound` proves every installed kernel meets the spec, over any sequence the generator emits.

+Demo (`demo.sh`): the shield admits a correct kernel and rejects a subtly-wrong one (`addf` → `subf`, computing a−b instead of a+b) — a one-character error a tolerance test can miss.
+The gate rejects it by proof.

+### 2. Agent capability-monotonicity — `Admitto/Agents/Sandbox.lean`

+An untrusted agent proposes filesystem operations.
+The gate *computes* each operation's effect on the permission state (rather than trusting the agent's self-report), and admits an operation only if it does not expand the granted set. `sandbox_sound` proves the agent's granted resources never grow beyond the initial provision — for any sequence of operations.

+Demo: the shield rejects a mid-sequence privilege-escalation attempt (`grant "/etc/secrets"`); granted paths remain unchanged.

+### 3. Privilege-amplification prevention — `Admitto/Agents/Typed.lean`

+Capabilities carry *levels* (read < write < exec).
+The threat is *amplification*: acquiring a higher level over a resource than provisioned.
+The gate admits an acquisition only if the requested level is within the agent's initial grant.
+`typed_sound` proves no resource's authority is ever amplified beyond its initial level, across any sequence of operations.

+Demo: an agent holding `read:/data` is refused `write:/data` and `exec:/data` —
+amplification blocked by proof.

-## Scope and limitations
+## What is proven, and what is not

-Admitto states exactly what it guarantees and no more.
+Admitto states exactly what it guarantees.

-- **Property.** The gate checks algebraic equivalence to a reference spec — the *structure* of the computation, not floating-point rounding.
-A tree-correct kernel with poor numerical behavior is admitted.
-- **Fragment.** The current gate covers vector-add kernels.
-Kernels outside the supported fragment are simply not admitted (they are rejected, never wrongly accepted).
-Extending the fragment (matmul, loops via unrolling) is ongoing.
-- **Layer.** Verification is at the level of the parsed kernel (TTIR-style), above the compiler.
-A miscompilation below this layer is out of scope.
+- **Sound gate, capability-independent.** Each gate's soundness is a theorem, so its guarantee holds regardless of how capable the AI is — for the property it checks.
+- **Scope is the spec.** A gate guarantees only its specified property: kernel equivalence, capability-monotonicity, no-amplification.
+It says nothing about properties it does not specify.
-- **Closure.** The shield governs the kernel-installation channel.
-That the gate is the *only* channel to the pipeline is an isolation property assumed here, not proven — standard for this class of system.
+- **Closure is assumed, not proven.** The shields govern the gated channel (the install path, the operation interface).
+That this is the *only* channel — no side channels, and no human who can be persuaded to act outside the gate — is an isolation property assumed here, standard for this class of system, and the irreducible limit of the approach.
-- **Semantics.** The guarantee is relative to the kernel semantics Admitto defines.
-Differential validation of that semantics against a reference execution is future work.
+- **World model.** The kernel gate rests on a defined kernel semantics; the agent gates rest on an abstract permission/capability model.
+Differential validation of these models against real execution is ongoing work.
+- **Numerics.** The kernel gate checks algebraic equivalence (structure), not floating-point rounding.

 ## Building

-    lake build Admitto.Envelope
+    lake build Admitto.Envelope          # kernel shield
+    lake build Admitto.Agents.Sandbox    # capability-monotonicity shield
+    lake build Admitto.Agents.Typed      # amplification-prevention shield
+    ./demo.sh                            # kernel demo (VERIFIED / REJECTED)

 ## Background

-Admitto grew out of Trident, a project on symbolic verification of Triton kernels in Lean 4.
-The verified equivalence checker is Trident's; Admitto adds the gate/invariant/induction that turns a checker into a shield for an AI system.
-The architecture is the Simplex / runtime-assurance pattern (an untrusted component wrapped by a verified one) with a *machine-checked* gate and a mechanized safety induction.
+The construction is the runtime-assurance / Simplex pattern (an untrusted component wrapped by a verified one), instantiated with a **machine-checked** gate and a **mechanized** safety induction — the composition that distinguishes Admitto from prior work: runtime-assurance systems for AI use unsound (judged) gates or paper-only proofs; verified checkers exist but are not composed into a deployment-level safety induction for adversarially-generated actions.
+The kernel gate builds on Trident, a Lean 4 project on symbolic verification of Triton kernels.